hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ![img_10.png](img_10.png)

-1. **TSS Lib**: Consensus node will use the TSS library to create shares, create TSS messages to send to other nodes, assemble shared public keys (ledgerId), and sign the block-node merkle tree hash.
+1. **TSS Lib**: Consensus node will use the TSS library to create shares, create TSS messages to send to other nodes, assemble shared public keys (ledgerId), and sign the block node merkle tree hash.
-2. **Bilinear Pairings Signature Library**: Provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations for the block-node and consensus-node to sign and verify the signatures.
-Consensus-node uses this library indirectly through the TSS Library.
+2. **Bilinear Pairings Signature Library**: Provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations for the block node and consensus node to sign and verify the signatures.
+Consensus node uses this library indirectly through the TSS Library.
 3. **Bilinear Pairings API**: Layer of abstraction to be included at compilation time providing the cryptography primitives and the arithmetic operations for working with a specific EC curve and the underlying Groups, Fields, and Pairings and minimizes the impact of changing or including different curves implementations.
 4. **Bilinear Pairings Impl**: Implementation of Bilinear Pairings API that will be loaded at runtime using Java's SPI.
 Multiple implementations can be provided to support different types of curves.
 It allows chang or switching dependencies.
 5. **Native Support Lib**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization, so they can be accessed with JNI.
 6. **Arkworks[https://github.com/arkworks-rs]**:  arkworks is a Rust ecosystem for zkSNARK programming.
 Libraries in the arkworks ecosystem provide efficient implementations of all components required to implement zkSNARK applications, from generic finite fields to R1CS constraints for common functionalities.
-7. **EC-Key Utils**: Utility module to enable the node operator to generate pre-genesis initial public/private Key pair
+7. **EC-Key Utils**: Utility module to enable the node operator to generate bootstrapping public/private key pair.

 ### Module Organization and repositories
 ![img_13.png](img_13.png)